johanberntsson/ozmoo/documentation/manual/manual.md

 # Sound

-While the first Infocom games had a high and low-pitched beeps, later games had extended sound support using sample playback.
-Ozmoo supports the basic sound effects on machines with the SID chip (C64 and C128), and extended sounds on the MEGA65.
+While several Infocom games had high and low-pitched beeps, a few games had extended sound support using sample playback.
+Ozmoo supports the basic sound effects (beeps) on all platforms, and extended sounds on the MEGA65.

-Sound support uses sample files stored in the WAV format.
+The extended sound support uses sample files stored in the WAV format.
 The WAV files need to be 8 bit, mono.
 Audacity can be used to export wav files in the correct format:

 - Select "File/Export/Export as WAV" from the main menu
 - Select "Other compressed files" as the file type